Long-time asymptotics of the modified KdV equation in weighted Sobolev spaces: Introduction

-\begin{remark} In \cite{DZ93} Region $\text{II}$, we take $\tau=o(t^{2/5})$.
-The purpose of this is to ensure that the asymptotic formulae match up in the overlap of adjacent regions.
-In the overlap of Region I and II, we have in fact

-which decays faster than both of the leading order terms in Region $\text{I}$ and $\text{II}$.
-Also in Region the overlap of $\text{I}$ and $\text{II}$, the difference of leading order terms from parabolic cylinders and the Painlev\'e equation becomes part of error terms due to the choice of $\tau$.
-The rest part of the matching follows directly from Deift-Zhou \cite[Sec.
-6]{DZ93}. \end{remark}

-\begin{remark} In the asymptotics for Regions $\text{II},$ $\text{III},$ $\text{IV}$, $p$ in the error terms which can be arbitrarily large.
-This resemble estimates in Deift-Zhou \cite[Lemma 4.8]{DZ03}. \end{remark} \begin{remark} From the view of the scattering theory, it is natural to ask if one can determine the initial data uniquely from the asymptotics of a solution.
-Here we point out that in our asymptotics formulae, the solution $P$ to the Painlev\'e II equation only depends on $r\left(0\right)$, the reflection coefficient evaluated at the origin.
-Therefore, if one only looks at the asymptotics in regions $\text{II},$ $\text{III},$ $\text{IV},$ and $\text{V}$, these pieces of information are not sufficient to determine the initial data which produce this solution.
+\begin{remark} From the view of the scattering theory, it is natural to ask if one can determine the initial data uniquely from the asymptotics of a solution.
+Here we point out that in our asymptotics formulae, the solution $P$ to the Painlev\'e II equation only depends on $r\left(0\right)$, the reflection coefficient evaluated at the origin. {For an explicit relation between $r(0)$ and $P$ the solution to \textit{ Painlev\'e} \text{II}, see \cite[p.358-p.359]{DZ03}.} Therefore, if one only looks at the asymptotics in regions $\text{II},$ $\text{III},$ $\text{IV},$ and $\text{V}$, these pieces of information are not sufficient to determine the initial data which produce this solution.
 To obtain the full information of the initial data, we have to go to Region $\text{I}$ from which one can determine the phase and modulus of the reflection coefficient from the formulae given by the parabolic cylinder.
 For more details, see Deift-Zhou \cite{DZ93}.
-Hence in some sense, in this defocussing case, the region $\text{I}$ is the most physically interesting.
+In this defocussing case, Region $\text{I}$ is the most physically interesting.
 But in the focussing problem, breathers can appear in all regions.
 For more details, see our forthcoming article \cite{CL19}.